 The History of the Long Black

-Traditionally, the long black is made with a double ristretto (or two shots of espresso).
+Traditionally, the long black coffee is made with a double ristretto (or two shots of espresso).
 In most cases, it’s still made that way.

 However, it seems that’s too much of a kick in the mouth for some people.
 The newer version of it (among some circles, but not all) involves a single shot of espresso instead.
 This still has a delightful coffee flavor, of course, but it’s much milder than the original long black made with two shots.